citp/privacy-policy-historical/c/ca/car/caratlane.com.md

-> *The following text is extracted and transformed from the caratlane.com privacy policy that was archived on 2012-05-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120526200342id_/http%3A//www.caratlane.com/about-us/%3Ftab%3Dpp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the caratlane.com privacy policy that was archived on 2012-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121227030944id_/http%3A//www.caratlane.com/about-us/%3Ftab%3Dpp) for the most accurate reproduction.*

-# About Us
+# About Us – India’s Trusted Online Jeweller | Caratlane.com

 Welcome to the website CaratLane.com.
 CaratLane.com can be contacted by phone at             1800-102-0103      , or by e-mail at contactus@caratlane.com.
 The protection and security of your personal information is one of CaratLane.com's top priorities.
 This online Privacy Policy discloses CaratLane.com's information practices for this Website and subscriber / membership based services ("Services") including the type of information being collected, method of such information collection, use of such information and sharing of such information with
 third parties.